 Establishing a home in remote north Seattle

 The Berg’s house at 6823 29th Ave NE was just outside the northeast Seattle city limit of NE 65th Street.
 The area was called Ravenna and was semi-rural, with no electricity or city water.
 House lots out north of NE 65th Street were outside of the city limits and cost less.
 Because of this, and because of the free building materials brought from the AYP’s dismantled site, John Berg was able to build his house at little cost.

 The Berg’s house was completed in 1910 and was one of three houses clustered together: a similar house next door at 6815 29th Ave NE, and one behind them at 6814 28th Ave NE.
 The house at 6815 29th Ave NE was completed in 1909 and the owner was a single woman, Burnie Woodruff, who had been teaching at Green Lake School.
 In the same year that she moved into her new house, she began teaching at the Ravenna School which was within walking distance.

 In the cluster of three houses, 6814 28th Ave NE, owned by Martin Sundstrom, was finished in 1909 and was likely the first of the three to be completed.
 Probably John Berg had worked on it with Martin Sundstrom and then started on his own house, completed in 1910, on the adjacent lot.
 Including the house belonging to Burnie Woodruff, these three houses were the first to be built on that block.
 The three houses may have been clustered together because they were all drawing from the same underground water source.
-Each house would have had a well on its property because there was no city waterline.
+Residents of the three houses may have shared one well, because there was no city waterline.

 Alaska-Yukon-Pacific Exposition: Washington’s First World’s Fair.
 HistoryLink Publishing, 2009.
 Alan J. Stein, Paula Becker & The HistoryLink.org Staff.